On RAC Drawings of Graphs with Two Bends per Edge: Multigraphs with Angle-Constrained End Segments

 (3) Let $P$ be bounded by a simple closed curve $\gamma$ that passes through $k\geq 3$ vertices, $v_1,\ldots , v_k\in V$, in counterclockwise order.
-Let $\gamma'=(v_1,\ldots , v_k)$ be a polygonal curve, with straight line edges between consecutive vertices in $V$.
-Then the sum of angles on the left (resp., right) side of $\gamma'$ at the vertices is $V$ is a multiple of $\pi$.
-We can transform $\gamma'$ to $\gamma$ by successively replacing the straight-line segments $v_iv_{i+1}$ with the corresponding edges of the ortho-fin multigraph $G$.
-At each step, the sum of angles at vertices in $V$ on the left (resp., right) side of the closed curve changes by a multiple of $\pi/2$.
-Consequently, the sum of angles over vertices in $V$ in the polygon in the interior (resp., exterior) of $\gamma$ is also a multiple of $\pi/2$.
-This proves that $\Pi(P)$ is a multiple of $\pi/2$.
+Let $\gamma'=(v_1,\ldots , v_k)$ be a (not necessarily simple) polygonal curve, with straight-line edges between consecutive vertices in $V$.
+Then the sum of angles on the left side of $\gamma'$ at the vertices is $V$ is a multiple of $\pi$.
+We can transform $\gamma'$ to $\gamma$ by successively replacing the straight-line edges $v_iv_{i+1}$ with the corresponding polyline edges of the ortho-fin multigraph $G$.
+If the first and last edge of the ortho-fin edge between $v_i$ and $v_{i+1}$ have the same direction, then replacing the straight-line edge with such an ortho-fin edge does not change the sum of interior angles.
+In any other case, the sum of interior angles changes by a multiple of $\pi/2$.
+Consequently, the sum of angles over vertices in $V$ in the polygon in the interior of $\gamma$ is also a multiple of $\pi/2$.
+This proves that $\Phi(P)$ is a multiple of $\pi/2$.